-When a project is ready for delivery, NGI registers a new delivery project with the Swedish National Infrastructure for Computing (SNIC).
-Data is delivered via resource called “GRUS” hosted by SNIC-UPPMAX.
+When a project is ready for delivery, NGI registers a new delivery project with the National Academic Infrastructure for Supercomputing in Sweden (NAISS).
+Data is delivered via resource called “GRUS” hosted by NAISS-UPPMAX.

 For queries about retrieving data from from GRUS or queries regarding UPPMAX servers, please contact email@example.com